 I don’t think their disgust was about watching a woman being assertive about her sexuality—when Wendi McLendon-Covey’s frustrated-wife character, Rita, declared she wanted balls in her face at the bachelorette party, nothing but giggles filled the cinema.
 And it probably wasn’t the way Megan and Jon were getting freaky with the sandwich—the dodgy spit-roasted lunch scene and its hilariously gross aftermath in the bridal salon (if you haven’t seen the movie, it involves basically every bodily function) got only belly laughs, and it would be hard to find food-related territory more barftastic than that.
 I’ll never know for sure what those people were thinking or feeling, but I’d be willing to bet my collection of Swatch watches that they were disgusted—rather than amused by—the couple’s behavior purely because Megan was a fat woman, period, and they’ve spent their movie-going lives being trained to either laugh at or be disgusted by people who look like her (and me).

 In a way, I can understand how that happened.
-Plotlines have reinforced the message to me my entire life that I am unlovable; that anyone who pays any romantic attention to me is either doing it for a dare or a bet, or a fetishist who gets off on fat girls.
-They tell me I’ll only find love with the most desperate dudes, like DJ Qualls’s dweeby character in Road Trip—a shy nerd who genuinely sees fat women as boast-worthy sexual conquests.
+Plotlines have reinforced the message to me my entire life that I am unlovable, that anyone who pays any romantic attention to me is doing it for a dare or a bet, or they’re a fetishist who gets off on fat girls.
+They tell me I’ll only find love with the most desperate dudes, like Kyle Edwards, DJ Qualls’s dweeby character in Road Trip—a shy nerd who genuinely sees fat women as boast-worthy sexual conquests.
 Get a load of this loser: He’s treating all women equally, no matter their size!
 His douchey friends are quick to remind him that fucking fatties is a pastime to keep secret.
-He produces a girl’s plus-size animal-print underwear after losing his virginity to her, and Sean William Scott proclaims, “Did you kill a cheetah!?”
+When Kyle produces a girl’s plus-size animal-print underwear after losing his virginity to her, Sean William Scott proclaims, “Did you kill a cheetah!?”